Arkansas State vs. Texas State NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- These two squads surrender a combined 73.9 points per game, 12.4 more than this contest's over/under.

-- The Red Wolves and their opponents have scored an average of 66.4 points per game in 2021, 4.9 more than Saturday's total.
+- Red Wolves games this season feature an average total of 66.4 points, a number 4.9 points higher than Saturday's over/under.

-- The 61.5 total in this game is 4.2 points higher than the 57.3 average total in Bobcats games this season.
+- The 61.5 over/under in this game is 4.2 points above the 57.3 average total in Bobcats games this season.

 Arkansas State Stats and Trends

+- Arkansas State has five wins against the spread in 11 games this season.

-- Arkansas State's games this year have gone over the total in three out of 10 opportunities (30%).
+- Arkansas State's games this year have eclipsed the over/under in 30% of its opportunities (three times in 10 games with a set point total).

-- Arkansas State is 1-0 against the spread and 1-1 overall in games when it records more than 34 points.
+- When Arkansas State records more than 34 points, it is 1-0 against the spread and 1-1 overall.

-- In games that Arkansas State picks up over 428.7 yards, the team is 2-1 against the spread and 2-2 overall.
+- When Arkansas State churns out over 428.7 yards, the team is 2-1 against the spread and 2-2 overall.

 - This year, the Red Wolves have turned the ball over 22 times, 10 more than the Bobcats' takeaways (12).